complexsystemslab/project_ideas/project_ideas.md

 This project will use publicly available genomic data to predict what receptors will be expressed on the surface of a cell.
 -->

-### Project idea 1C: explainable AI applied to health data/electronic healthcare record data
+### Project idea 1C: explainable AI and LLMs/generative AI applied to health data/electronic healthcare record data

-This project will involve developing novel explainable AI algorithms and applying them to health data from a local hospital.
+This project will involve developing novel explainable AI algorithms, LLMs and generative AI and applying them to health data from a local hospital.
 The data will be on mental health.

 The student will work closely with a clinician and psychiatrist and work on real data.
 The student will learn skills on how to work in an inter-disciplinary manner.
 This work would have real work impact and will help patients with mental illnesses.